Bundeena

 Bundeena is characterized by a predominantly suburban housing profile, with above-average rates of outright home ownership

-The dwelling structure in Bundeena, as per the latest Census, consisted of 96.8% houses and 3.1% other dwellings (semi-detached, apartments, 'other' dwellings).
-In contrast, Sydney metro had 55.9% houses and 44.1% other dwellings.
-Home ownership in Bundeena stood at 45.0%, with mortgaged dwellings at 36.8% and rented ones at 18.1%.
-The median monthly mortgage repayment was $2,600, higher than Sydney metro's average of $2,427.
-The median weekly rent in Bundeena was $554, compared to Sydney metro's $470.
-Nationally, Bundeena's mortgage repayments were significantly higher than the Australian average of $1,863, and rents were substantially above the national figure of $375.
+Dwelling structure in Bundeena, as evaluated at the latest Census on 28 August 2016, comprised 96.8% houses and 3.1% other dwellings.
+In comparison, Sydney metro had 55.9% houses and 44.1% other dwellings.
+Home ownership in Bundeena was 45.0%, with the remainder being mortgaged (36.8%) or rented (18.1%).
+The median monthly mortgage repayment in Bundeena was $2,600, above Sydney metro's average of $2,427.
+Median weekly rent in Bundeena was $554, compared to Sydney metro's $470.
+Nationally, Bundeena's mortgage repayments were significantly higher than the Australian average of $1,863, while rents were substantially above the national figure of $375.

 Frequently Asked Questions - Housing